Real-time developments affecting your SASSA grant updated 18 April 2026.

 Select any grant to see the current amount versus the new April 2026 amount with the confirmed increase.

-2025/26 Payment Dates Schedule
+2026/27 Payment Dates Schedule

 Payments are staggered over three consecutive days each month.
 Older Person's grants are paid first, followed by Disability, then Children's and other grants.
 SRD R370 payments are processed in batches during the last week of each month.
 If a date falls on a weekend or public holiday, payment moves to the next business day.
+All amounts reflect the new 2026/27 increases.

 Month